pe-task/angular/README.md

 - System don’t do twice requests
 - Pagination in users list works as expected
 - It is possible to open user card by clicking on the username in list
-- The cser card has simple but working UI
+- The user card has simple but working UI
 - The users list and user card has a responsive UI
 - You are sure about the quality of your typescript code
 - You are sure about the project architecture